edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 seems faster.

 In order to stream responses, we will use the browser's `server-sent events (SSE) API`_.
-Server-sent events enables a client to receive automatic updates from a server via an HTTP connection, and describes how servers can initiate data transmissions to clients once an initial client connection has been established.
-The client sends a request and with that request initiates a connection with our server.
-With that connection established, the server will send data back to the client in chunks until all of the data is sent, at which point it closes the connection.
+Server-sent events enable a client to receive automatic updates from a server via an HTTP connection, and describes how the server maintains data transmissions to a client once an initial client connection has been established.
+The client sends a request and with that request initiates a connection with the server.
+The server then sends data back to the client in chunks until all of the data is sent, at which point it closes the connection.

 .. lint-off